Warsaw in Duplin County, North Carolina — The American South (South Atlantic)

 Marker series.
 This marker is included in the North Carolina Civil War Trails marker series.

 Location.
 35° 0.102′ N, 78° 5.466′ W. Marker is in Warsaw, North Carolina, in Duplin County.
 Marker is at the intersection of East Hill Street and North Center Street, on the left when traveling east on East Hill Street.
+The marker is on the grounds of the Duplin County Veterans Museum.
 Touch for map.
-The marker is on the grounds of the Duplin County Veterans Museum.
 Marker is at or near this postal address: 119 East Hill Street, Warsaw NC 28398, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Henry L. Stevens, Jr. (about 800 feet away, measured in a direct line); Veteran’s Memorial (approx. James Kenan (approx. 3.2 miles away); Duplin Old Courthouse Site (approx. 3.2 miles away); Thomas O. Moore (approx. 5.3 miles away); Confederate Armory (approx. 7˝ miles away); Confederate States Armory (approx. 7˝ miles away); a different marker also named Confederate States Armory (approx. 7˝ miles away).
+At least 8 other markers are within 8 miles of this marker, measured Henry L. Stevens, Jr. (about 800 feet away, measured in a direct line); Veteran’s Memorial (approx. 2˝ miles away); James Kenan (approx. 3.2 miles away); Duplin Old Courthouse Site (approx. 3.2 miles away); Thomas O. Moore (approx. 5.3 miles away); Confederate Armory (approx. 7˝ miles away); Confederate States Armory (approx. 7˝ miles away); a different marker also named Confederate States Armory (approx. 7˝ miles away).
 Touch for a list and map of all markers in Warsaw.

 Also see . . .
 Duplin County Veterans’ Museum.
 (Submitted on September 20, 2014.)